Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 Rama Chandran was watering the saplings planted in the pan.
 As the school was over, all the children had gone to their home.
 There was a silence everywhere.

 His mind was delving into a thought again and again.
 Maragatham!
-He mind reminded him frequently that developing close relationship with Maragtham was actually wrong.
+He reminded him frequently that developing a close relationship with Maragtham was actually wrong.
 Apart from the innocent talk with children, he wanted to talk only to Maragatham.

 Vellachi came there at that time.